verbb/social-feeds/docs/providers/twitter.md

 # Twitter
-Follow these steps to configure Twitter for Social Feed.
+Follow these steps to configure Twitter for Social Feeds.

 ## Connecting to Twitter